tomerramk/ai-chatbot/README.md

 # AI Chatrooom

 AI Chatroom is an AI-powered real-time chatroom application with support for multiple AI personalities, powered by a Python websockets server and a Vite-based React frontend.
+Supports downloading and changing models using [Hugging Face](https://huggingface.co/models).

 ## Features